Health and Safety Policy — Commercial Waste Catford

 All activities are subject to dynamic and recorded risk assessments that consider specific site conditions, waste types and customer environments.
 Assessments include manual handling tasks, interaction with members of the public, vehicle manoeuvres, and handling of potentially hazardous materials.
 Controls are implemented on a hierarchy basis: elimination, substitution, engineering controls, administrative controls and personal protective equipment.

-Worker wearing PPE while handling commercial rubbish Personal Protective Equipment and Safe Equipment Use: Correct and well-maintained PPE is mandatory where risk assessments indicate its need.
+A vast, unmanaged landfill site with a large accumulation of mixed waste materials, including plastic bags, cardboard, discarded clothing, and broken household items.
+The rubbish covers uneven ground, creating a dense and cluttered landscape extending toward the horizon.
+In the background, a partially constructed or abandoned building made of brick or concrete rises above the refuse, and scattered patches of blue sky with some clouds are visible.
+The debris appears weathered, with some items partially buried or overlapping, reflecting ongoing waste accumulation.
+Natural light highlights the variety of textures, from smooth plastic to rough paper and the gritty surface of disturbed earth.
+The scene emphasizes the importance of proper rubbish disposal and waste management, aligning with services offered by Commercial Waste Catford in the local area of South East London, near the postcode starting with SE.
+Personal Protective Equipment and Safe Equipment Use: Correct and well-maintained PPE is mandatory where risk assessments indicate its need.
 This includes high-visibility clothing, gloves suitable for waste handling, safety footwear and eye protection as necessary.
 Vehicle safety measures include daily walkaround checks, secure load practices for rubbish vehicles, safe reversing protocols and appropriate signage.
 Equipment such as compactors and lifting aids are operated only by trained personnel, following manufacturer's guidance and site-specific procedures.

 Waste segregation and containment are core to reducing exposure risks.
 Waste streams should be separated where practical to avoid chemical interactions, puncture or sharps risks and contamination.
 Chemical and hazardous waste are managed under controlled procedures with clear labelling and secure containment to reduce the chance of spills and exposures.